cpp11nullptr/lnetlib/README.md

 # lnetlib: C++ network library

-lnetlib (or lightweight network library) is a small C++ header-only network library with simple API for quick development network applications.
+lnetlib (or lightweight network library) is a small C++ network library with simple API for quick development network applications.
 This library is based on non-Boost Asio and has written on modern C++11.